 Generous Fellowship Stipend

-IGNITE Fellows will be compensated with a $10,000 stipend with successful demonstration of monthly benchmarks and engagement in IGNITE National meetings and trainings.
+IGNITE Fellows will be compensated with a $10,000 stipend with the successful demonstration of monthly benchmarks and engagement in IGNITE National meetings and training.

 For more information or questions, please contact our Chief Program Officer, Sara Guillermo (email@example.com).

 Tiffaney Boyd serves as our Southern CA fellow.
 She recently graduated magna cum laude from California State University San Marcos and received her Baccalaureate degrees in Social Sciences and Communication.
 Tiffaney served in numerous leadership positions during her time at CSUSM.
 Most notably, she was elected to serve on her student government board for three years, attaining the position of President and was elected President of the National Communication Association’s honor society, Lambda Pi Eta.
 Tiffaney has a passion for access and education equity and encourages students to take an active interest in the political forces that shape their educations and their lives.
 Through this fellowship she hopes to help women and gender parity by demystifying the process of running for office and bridge the networks required for success in politics.
 You can reach Tiffaney at firstname.lastname@example.org